dporfirio/ISL-Parser/tests/README.md

 test_group_name              # the name of the group of tests
 |
 |-- individual_test_1        # the name of an individual test
+|   |-- distiller_out.txt    # the expected output of the distiller test
-|   |-- parser_out.txt       # the expected output of the test
+|   |-- parser_out.txt       # the expected output of the parser test
+|   |-- planner_out.txt      # the expected output of the planner test
 |   |-- program.isl          # the goal automaton
 |
 |-- individual_test...       # another test...
 |   |--...
 ```

 *Example*: `general` is the name of a test group, which comprises numerous individual tests intended to evaluate the general functionality of the backend.
 Each individual test within the `general` group shares the `pddl/general/domain.pddl` domain and `pddl/general/problem.pddl` problem description.
-Each individual test has its own `program.isl`, and `pasrser_out.txt`, which describe the individual test characteristics.
+Each individual test has its own `program.isl`, `parser_out.txt`, `planner_out.txt`, and `distiller_out.txt` which describe the individual test characteristics.

 ## Creating a new test group